A person with an obsession for cycling, who cannot control how often they think or talk about cycling and all cycling

 I had previously dabbled with cycling.
-I remember loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of a Nissan Primera and heading to France for holidays, back in the 90’s.
-This was a time when cycling, meant a 15 mile meander along the quiet backroads of the Loire Valley, a couple of times during a fortnight’s holiday.
+Back in the 90’s, I remember loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of a Nissan Primera and heading to France for our summer holidays.
+This was a time when cycling meant a 15 mile meander along the quiet backroads of the Loire Valley.

 Fast forward to 2009, when, due to a last minute drop out, I joined a team from work and cycled the Coast to Coast to raise money for a local breast cancer charity.
 We cycled a hard, hilly, 170 miles over three days from Whitehaven to Tynemouth, on a newer hybrid bike.
-I had tried clipping in but it scared me witless and so I continued cycling in a very amateur but somewhat enjoyable way.
+I had tried clipping in but it scared me witless and so I cycled in a very amateur but somewhat enjoyable way.

 The following year, with many of the same people, I cycled a less challenging Devon coast to coast from Ilfracombe to Plymouth over two days and even subjected myself to a weekend of cycling in Wales ‘just for the fun’ of it.

 In 2012, I used my bike for either end of the commute by train to university in Bristol where I was studying for an MBA.
 The cycling part of the commute came to an abrupt end when I left the classroom one dark, wet, November evening to find the remains of my bike lock still attached to the bike rack and my bike, nowhere to be seen.

 So, I had dabbled with cycling but would never have considered myself a real cyclist, let alone a ‘Cyclopath’!